“First Sessions” Toy List for Toddlers in Speech Therapy from teachmetotalk.com

 · These toys are EASY to find and most are fairly inexpensive.

-· Many families will already own these toys or a very similar version.
+· Many families will already own these toys or a very similar version so they can continue to play between sessions using your new ideas.

 · The ones that aren’t so common or inexpensive are totally worth your investment and here’s why…